cloudmesh-community/sp19-222-89/notebook.md

 -Talked about hidden Markov Methods.
 Basically states w/transition probabilities.
 I think we talked about these in 221 and maybe applied some kind of reinforcement learning/reward thing to them (?)

+4/16/2019:
+-Reviewed the overall structure of our project/things we've covered as a part of creating the project
+-Python: .py files, "scripts"
+-Packaging: __init__.py important, tells python to interpret a directory containing a .py file as a module
+-Docker: